Classical solutions to local first-order extended mean field games: Introduction

 In the case of standard MFG with a \emph{separated} Hamiltonian, $H\equiv H(x,p)-f(x,m)$, (\ref{eq:ellipticity weak}) simply reduces to the standard convexity assumption for $H(x,p)$ in the second variable and the monotonicity of $f$.

 Before stating our results, we briefly describe some of the existing work on the well-posedness and regularity of (\ref{eq:emfg}).
 For the case of standard MFG with a separated Hamiltonian, there exists a complete theory of weak solutions (developed by Cardaliaguet, Graber, Porretta, and Tonon \cite{Cardalaguiet,CardaliaguetGraber,CardaliaguetGraberPorrettaTonon} in the degenerate case $g_{m}\equiv0$, that is, when $g$ is independent of $m$, and by the author \cite{Munoz} in the non-degenerate case considered here).
-Moreover, the solutions are known to be classical under the coercivity assumption $\lim_{m\rightarrow0^{+}}f(x,m)=-\infty$ (see \cite{Munoz}).
+Moreover, it was shown by the author, in \cite{Munoz}, that the solutions are classical under the coercivity assumption

+From the optimal control perspective, (\ref{eq:coercivity}) corresponds to placing a very strong incentive for players to occupy low-density regions, and this forces $m>0$.
 For first order MFG systems with congestion, weak solutions were shown to exist by A. Porretta and Y. Achdou \cite{porretta slides}, but classical solutions had not been obtained so far.
 Second order MFG systems with congestion were also studied in \cite{achdou porretta,EvangelistaFerreiraGomesNurbekyanVoskanyan,Gomes,Graber}, where weak solutions and short-time existence result in the smooth setting have been obtained.
 Finally, for second order mean field type control problems with congestion, weak solutions were obtained in \cite{achdou lauriere}.

-In this paper, we follow the same methodology used in \cite{Munoz}, and assume the aforementioned coercivity condition, which is critical to our methods as it ensures the strict positivity of the density.
+To put our results in context, it is important to observe that assumption (\ref{eq:coercivity}), and it was not made in \cite{achdou porretta,porretta slides}.
+This assumption is a significant restriction, and it is critical to our methods, as it ensures the strict positivity of the density, and hence the classical solutions.

+In this paper, we follow the same methodology used in \cite{Munoz}.
 Our contribution is stated below.
 It is a general result that yields classical solutions to (\ref{eq:emfg}), assuming the strict form of the uniqueness condition (\ref{eq:ellipticity weak}), as well as growth assumptions on $H$ and $B$ which are modeled by Hamiltonians of the type